JiarongGu/redux-sink/api-refernces/sinkcontainer.md

 # SinkContainer

-Since `SinkFactory` is a instance of `SinkContainer` the api is the same, all the code example will be using `SinkFactory` for easier understanding the usage.
+Since `SinkFactory` is an instance of `SinkContainer` the API is the same, all the code example will be using `SinkFactory` for easier understanding the usage.

 ## createStore\(SinkConfiguration\) =&gt; Store